arturbosch/jquality/README.md

 - After installing SmartSmells and copying the default-config.yaml to a location you are aware of, you can start SmartSmells with:

-- java -jar SmartSmells-M4.jar --input "/path/to/project" --config "path/to/default-config.yaml" --output "path/to/output.xml"
+- java -jar SmartSmells.jar --input "/path/to/project" --config "path/to/default-config.yaml" --output "path/to/output.xml"

 - Shortkeys are: '-i', '-c', '-o'